As a survey-creator, chances are good you’ve probably asked yourself, “what’s the best way to ask my question so I get the best possible results?”

 You might have created your survey on your computer, but that doesn’t necessarily mean your respondents are completing it on one.
 With the multitude of devices available, we’re seeing a lot more people taking surveys on tablets and smartphones.
 In fact, based on the latest mobile statistics from Mary Meeker, 15% of all global traffic is mobile traffic and will continue to grow.

-So, when you’re thinking about how to design your survey, make sure you also consider how optimize surveys for mobile users.
+So, when you’re thinking about how to design your survey, make sure you also consider how to optimize surveys for mobile users.
 So, what does this mean?

 Well, in addition to all the survey-writing best practices you’re already using like making sure your survey isn’t overly long and the questions are clearly written and easy to understand, spend some time thinking about when you send out your survey.